izsoandras/Advent-of-Code-2024/README.md

 - get more into linux and it's terminal interface
 - refresh knowledge about certain languages
 - have fun implementing stuff like when I began programming

+Log:
+- Day4: get bored of the meticulousness of C, decided that algorithm is what's important -> probably going to stick to python